drkostas/SpotiClick/README.md

 ## Deployment <a name = "deployment"></a>

-The deployment is being done to a device that gas bluetooth and is in close proximity with the Switchbot.
+The deployment is being done to a device that has bluetooth and is in close proximity with the Switchbot.
 - In this device you should install [tmux](https://github.com/tmux/tmux/wiki)
 - Clone the project and create a `.env` file that contains your environmental variables
 - Create a crontab by executing `$ crontab -e` and add a line like the one in [crontab.txt](deployment/crontab.txt)